jangyoon107/StereoVisionTestApp/README.md

-# StereoVisionTestApp
+# UnityStereoVisionTest

-Unity Application for testing Stereo Vision on participants
+* Tested on Oculus Rift

+* Unity project for stereo vision test

+Press 1 for Apple Logo

+Press 2 for Jordan Logo

+Press 3 for Batman Logo